addyosmani/backbone-fundamentals/README.md

     ...
 ```

-In addition to allowing users to add new Todo items from views (which we then insert as models in a collection), we ideally also want to be able to display how many items have been completed and how many are remaining.
+In addition to allowing users to add new Todo items from views (which we then insert as models in a collection), we also want to be able to display how many items have been completed and how many are remaining.
 We've already defined filters that can provide us this information in the above collection, so let's use them in our main application view.

 **views/app.js**